The holistic Personality Development Programme

-We believe that the school is the one place in the children’s lives, besides their homes, where seeds of sensitivity to the needs to the community are sown and nurtured.
+We believe that the school is the one place in the children’s lives, besides their homes, where seeds of sensitivity to the needs of the community are sown and nurtured.
 It is here that they learn the significance of ‘taking action’ stemming from the school’s core value of ‘Sensitivity’ and follow up on their empathy towards people and situations.
 JMIS has a very active community outreach programme that enables students to reach out and contribute to the society that has given them so much.

 SHIKSHA (SELF TEACHING)

 The self-teaching day is one of the most interesting projects undertaken by JMIS.
 One full day during the year is reserved for the occasion.
 Besides teaching on the day, the students-leaders manage the entire school.
 All the teachers are “off duty” for a day.
 Students take up their work.
-The following are the objectives of this programme.
+The following are the objectives of this programme: -

 - To create a sense of responsibility among students;